AdobeDocs/experience-platform.en/help/profile/api/merge-policies.md

 ### Schema {#schema}

-The schema object specifies the XDM schema for which this merge policy is created.
+The schema object specifies the Experience Data Model (XDM) schema for which this merge policy is created.

 **`schema` object**